zenith391/OpenStandards/OS/APIs.md

 - `package.searchpath(name: string, path: string[, sep: string[, rep: string]]): string or boolean, error` Searches the provided path for `name`, replacing all instances of `sep` with `rep`. `sep` defaults to `.`, and `rep` to `/`.

+- optional: `package.libdir: string`
+  The directory user-provided libraries should be placed into.
+Useful in the absence of `/lib` or `/usr/lib`.

 - `require(modname: string): table`
   Searches the package path for a module.
 Throws an error if the module is not found, or returns the API if it is.